 Analyzing EBITDA Multiples Across Diverse Sectors

 A $500k ebitda can mean very different outcomes depending on which sector you sit in.
+Owners often confuse the two terms — our guide on valuation vs evaluation walks through when each applies.

 Using a median ebitda of 5.4x for manufacturing, that earnings level implies a roughly $2.7M enterprise value.
 The math is simple and repeatable.
 It gives sellers and buyers a quick, market-aligned starting point.